-How to Travel to Yemen: Border Crossings and Flights
+How to Travel to Yemen in 2024: Border Crossings and Flights

 Flights may be purchased directly from any Yemenia ticket-issuing office in advance in cash (Cairo and Kuwait City are easiest) but in order for your seat to actually be issued, you’ll need to supply the Yemenia office or your agent with a copy of your passport and your Yemeni visa in advance of your travel date (ideally two weeks in advance).